acdcjunior/acdcjunior.github.io/_posts/2014-12-16-html5-application-cache-error-event-manifest-resource-fetch-failed-chrome.md

 What if you **are** online?

+If you are online, hopefully the tips below will help ya:

 - Did you add the `NETWORK` section of the `CACHE MANIFEST` file?
 It will tell the browser what files will be always downloaded.

         CACHE MANIFEST